Kqpa/zeesh/README.md

 - If you want to update your current zeesh installation, run `zeesh update` in your terminal and reload your shell configuration by running `source ~/.zshrc`.

+- If your zeesh configuration is not up-to-date, you can see the latest configuration file by running `zeesh config example`.
+If you want to use the latest zeesh configuration, run `zeesh config reset`, this will reset your configuration to the default configuration of your zeesh installation.
+You can roll-back to your previous zeesh configuration by running `zeesh config recover`.

 - If you want to disable a shell script or a whole directory, you can add a dot before the file/folder.
 For example, if you want to disable [`./src/scripts/ccp.sh`](./src/scripts/ccp.sh), you can change the file name of `ccp.sh` to `.ccp.sh`. - If you want to disable a directory, let's say [`./src/scripts`](./src/scripts), you can change the directory name from `scripts` to `.scripts`.

 <div align="center">